 We are unable to confirm these reports, but local media is reporting claims of between Baht 50,000 and Baht 350,000 for quarantine or hospital stays.

 Travellers must also be aware that the government has proposed a Baht 500 entry charge into Thailand in 2022.
 This will be collected from a booth upon arrival.
-It’s also important to note that Covid tests at the airport are relatively high and dual pricing for many services, means foreigners will pay more than local tourists.
+It’s also important to note that Covid tests at the airport are relatively high at US$42 to US$48 and dual pricing for many services means foreigners will pay more than local tourists.

 This remains an expensive issue in many destinations, although the rules can change almost overnight.
 Witness the sudden announcement by the New South Wales Premier that international arrivals into Sydney can pick up their bags and as soon as they clear Customs, they’re free to go.
 Unless, of course, they want to fly on to another state that requires them to quarantine upon arrival from Sydney.
 This may mean two weeks hotel quarantine costing up to AUD3,000 per person, or home quarantine in approved premises for the fully vaccinated.